zuavra/nginx-ip-whitelister/README.md

 ```

 You may want to use a tool like `supervisor` or `nodemon` that will restart the whitelister if it fails.

+It's also a good idea to redirect output to a log file that you can examine later if something goes wrong.

 ### 5.2.
 Running with Docker